H.R. 4475: Medicare Orthotics and Prosthetics Patient-Centered Care Act

 2

-The bill defines "drop shipment" as direct shipment to an individual who has not received training or education from a qualified practitioner on 3 specific things: fitting and adjustment, care, and use of the item.
-That definition sets a concrete standard for when Medicare payment is blocked.
+The bill defines 'drop shipment' as direct delivery of a device to a patient who hasn't been trained by a qualified practitioner on three specific things: fitting and adjustment, care, and proper use of the item.

 3